smcgdub/Whose_Paying_The_Bill/README.md

 #### **6.1 Media**

- * Some of the icons i used for the project were from Icons8.
-All credit for these icons goes to [Icons8](https://icons8.com/)
 * Background image on the homepage credit goes to [Steve Harvey](https://unsplash.com/@trommelkopf) Link to the image can be found [Here](https://unsplash.com/photos/U4wcrDteZ2Y)

 #### **6.2 Code**